-Covid: Wales scraps opposition to holidays abroad
+Covid in Wales: Holidays abroad are now OK, says Mark Drakeford

 - Published

-For the first time since the start of the Coronavirus pandemic, Welsh ministers have stopped advising people not to have foreign holidays.
+For the first time since the start of the coronavirus pandemic, Welsh ministers have stopped advising people not to go on foreign holidays.

 First Minister Mark Drakeford said the change was due to the Omicron wave waning and high vaccination rates.